nisbweb/electronika13/README.md

 This PDF was compiled using an awesome program called [pandoc](https://pandoc.org/).

+If you want to compile it yourself,
+* Clone this repo `$ git clone https://github.com/nisbweb/electronika13.git`
-If you want to compile it yourself, get pandoc, and the required filters, and run this in the root of the repo-
+* Get pandoc, and the required filters

+Run this in the root of the repo-

 ```bash
 $ pandoc --from markdown "electronika13-solutions.md" -o "electronika13-solutions.pdf" \